ChristianFJung/Node-Pro/content/project1/README.md

 [Data](https://home.treasury.gov/policy-issues/cares-act/assistance-for-small-businesses/sba-paycheck-protection-program-loan-level-data)

 Your assignment is to look at the largest plans in the paycheck protection plan data and see if there is anything in common between them.
-You have the freedom to combine this data with other sources if you'd like. *Potential ways of tackling the problem - Are these located specifically in center areas?
+You have the freedom to combine this data with other sources if you'd like. *Potential ways of tackling the problem - Are these located specifically in certain areas?
 Are they public or private?
 Does more employees necessarily mean they were given more money?*